UAlberta-NLP/KinshipAutoLex/README.md

 ##### evaluate_cleaned_version.py
-This file contains the code to evaluate the results outputted by "goolge_trans_method_cleaned.py".
+>This file contains the code to evaluate the results outputted by "goolge_trans_method_cleaned.py".
+>

-The output of this code is the Acc of LexGen and F1 Score of LexGap.
+>The output of this code is the Acc of LexGen and F1 Score of LexGap.
+>

-This file takes 1 argument.
+>This file takes 1 argument.
+>

--l takes a string input that indicates the target language.
+>-l takes a string input that indicates the target language.
+>

-The default target language is English.
+>The default target language is English.
+>

-Sample run: python evaluate_cleaned_version.py -l English
+>Sample run: python evaluate_cleaned_version.py -l English
+>
+>To evaluate the results on other languages, replacing "English" in the sample run with the target language you want.